tokich6/Modern-JavaScript-Projects/README.md

 # Modern-JavaScript-Projects

-Projects completed as part of the [Modern JavaScript(from Novice to ninja)Course](https://www.udemy.com/course/modern-javascript-from-novice-to-ninja)
+Projects completed as part of the [Modern JavaScript(from Novice to Ninja](https://www.udemy.com/course/modern-javascript-from-novice-to-ninja) Course.